Saketh2611/signature-verification-dcgan/README.md

 🎨 Frontend UI: Deployed static demo here 👉 [Signature UI Demo](https://Saketh2611.github.io/signature-verification-ui/)

 > Note: The demo is only the HTML UI.
-For full functionality, clone the repo and run the FastAPI server locally.
+For full functionality, clone the repo and run the FastAPI server locally.<br>
- In command prompt type uvicorn main_1:app --reload You can watch the video bandicam 2025-06-21 15-14-26-783.mp4 to look how its working
+In command prompt type: `uvicorn main_1:app --reload`<br>
+You can watch the video `bandicam 2025-06-21 15-14-26-783.mp4` to see how it's working.